 Your Chance to Meet the Puppies

 We welcome adoptive families (i.e. families with deposits) for one visit.
 Families are invited for a Family Visit Day when the pups are around 7 to 8 weeks old.
-Exact timing will depend on the ages of other pups we may have in the house.
+The visit is outdoors and so is weather dependent.

 Unfortunately, given the number of adoptive families we are managing combined with the demands of our own family life and caring for our dogs and pups, we can only accommodate one visit per family.
 Visits will take place on a family visit day (usually a Sunday) when the pups are around 7 to 8 weeks old.